BunsenLabs/bunsen-exit/README.md

 	label_height	Additional height to add to the dialog when button labels are shown.
-		Increase this value for larger fonts or fonts with odd ascenders/descenders that end up clipped.
+				Increase this value for larger fonts or fonts that end up clipped.
 					Defaults to 20.
 					Must be an int.
 **Window Colors**